AutoXuexiPlaywright/AutoXuexiPlaywright/README.md

 ## How to use?

 - Prepare Python
-    We need Python 3.10 and above.
-Because we use `str|int` instead of `Union[str,int]` in function signature, which is only available on 3.10 and later.
+    We need Python 3.11 and above.
+Because we use `Self` in function signature and `asyncio.TaskGroup` in code, which are only available on 3.11 and later.
 - Install Poetry
     We use `poetry` to manage dependencies.
 See [here](https://python-poetry.org/docs/) for more info.
 For Linux users, we strongly recommend using your distribution's package manager to install poetry.
 For Arch Linux, you can run `# pacman -Sy python-poetry` to achieve that.
 - Install dependencies
     Open a terminal, go to where the repository is, and run `poetry install` to install dependencies.
 Poetry will create virtual environment automatically.
 We have set mirror site of pypi in China so it should not spend too much time.
+    Note: If you want to download video on test pages to help solving questions, you must also install optional dependency `python-ffmpeg` and its dependencies.
 - Install Qt binding
     This is only needed if you want to use GUI, you can run `poetry install --with=gui` in repository directory to install it.
 - Build and install the project